foundry-rs/book/src/reference/forge/forge-build.md

 The revert strings is set to default, which means it does not inject compiler-generated revert strings and keeps user-supplied ones.

 There are three other options:
-- Strip: It removes all revert strings (if possible, i.e. if literals are used) keeping side-effects.
+- Strip: Removes all revert strings (if possible, i.e. if literals are used) keeping side-effects.
-- Debug:  It injects strings for compiler-generated internal reverts, implemented for ABI encoders V1 and V2 for now.
+- Debug:  Injects strings for compiler-generated internal reverts, implemented for ABI encoders V1 and V2 for now.
-- verboseDebug: It even appends further information to user-supplied revert strings (not yet implemented).
+- verboseDebug: Appends further information to user-supplied revert strings (not yet implemented).

 #### Additional Model Checker settings